Best practices for multi-tenant graph schema isolation

 Foundational Partitioning Decisions

 The primary architectural fork lies in choosing between logical and physical isolation.
-Physical isolation using separate Neo4j databases or clusters provides hard boundaries and simplifies compliance, but introduces significant operational overhead and licensing costs.
+Physical isolation using separate Neo4j databases per tenant provides hard boundaries and simplifies compliance, but introduces significant operational overhead and licensing costs.
 Logical partitioning within a single database is the industry standard for scale, provided it is implemented correctly.

 Implementing Graph Partitioning Strategies correctly prevents the noisy-neighbor phenomenon and ensures predictable query execution plans.
 The most reproducible production pattern enforces a mandatory tenantId property on every node, backed by a composite constraint.
 This eliminates reliance on application-layer filtering alone and forces the Cypher query planner to utilize tenant-scoped index lookups from the first execution step.